15 min read

 - No trust levels or auto-moderation

 Best for: WordPress developers and site owners who want a block-editor-native forum with a modern codebase.
-Great for new projects starting from scratch.
+Works well for new projects starting from scratch.

 6. Simple:Press: Best for Complex Permission Setups

-Simple:Press has been around for a long time and targets a specific audience: organizations that need granular control over who can do what.
-If you’re building internal forums for a company, school, or multi-department community where different groups need different access levels, Simple:Press gives you over 300 configuration options.
+Simple:Press targets a specific audience: organizations that need granular control over who can do what.
+If you are building internal forums for a company, school, or multi-department community where different groups need different access levels, Simple:Press gives you over 300 configuration options.

 It handles its own data storage for better performance and supports nested sub-forums, file attachments, and custom moderation workflows.
-The learning curve is steeper than other options, but the depth of control is unmatched.
+The learning curve is steeper than most other options on this list, but the depth of control is unmatched for complex organizational setups.

 Pros